Responses to some frequently asked questions raised by users about the Wildlife Assessment Check:

 What are ‘protected’ and ‘priority’ species?

 Local planning authorities must consider how a development might affect ‘protected’ and ‘priority’ species on or near a proposed development site when reviewing a planning application.
-‘Protected’ species are those wildlife species protected by law, as outlined by Natural England (e.g. badgers, bats, hazel or common dormice, great crested newts, invertebrates, natterjack toads, otters, reptiles, water voles, wild birds, protected plants).
+‘Protected’ species are those wildlife species protected by law, as outlined by Natural England, Natural Resources Wales, Scottish Natural Heritage and Northern Ireland Environment Agency (e.g. badgers, bats, hazel or common dormice, great crested newts, invertebrates, natterjack toads, otters, reptiles, water voles, wild birds, protected plants).
 ‘Priority species’ were those that were identified as being the most threatened and requiring conservation action under the UK Biodiversity Action Plan (UK BAP).
 There are currently 1,150 UK BAP priority species.

 What should I do with the Wildlife Assessment Check results?

 The Wildlife Assessment Check results page will indicate whether your project is likely to require professional ecological advice before making a planning application and provides details of the potential protected and priority wildlife species that may need to be considered by a consultant ecologist.
 A short ‘Summary report’ of the results will be produced which you can download and save.
-You can give the report to a consultant ecologist for their background information and submit it as part of your planning application, together with any additional ecological information the consultant ecologist produces.
+You can give the report to a consultant ecologist for their background information and submit it as part of your planning application, together with any additional ecological information the consultant ecologist produces, such as a Preliminary Ecological Appraisal or Ecological Impact Assessment.

-Do I need to do a Wildlife Assessment Check when obtaining either a ‘listed building’ consent or conducting building works that do not require planning consent (i.e. a ‘permitted development’)?
+Do I need to do a Wildlife Assessment Check when obtaining consent for works on a ‘listed building’ or conducting building works that do not require planning consent (i.e. a ‘permitted development’)?

 Yes, you can use the Wildlife Assessment Check to consider the potential ecological impact of development activities on listed buildings or a permitted development.
 This will help highlight if legally protected or priority wildlife species may be affected by your development project.